 That was the beginning of Glatz Wine Cellars, which is now a full-fledged family affair operating from the rear of Glatz Jewelers on Brodhead Road near Mill Street in Aliquippa.

 The initial planting of grape vines has blossomed over the years into a six-acre vineyard on the Glatz farm off Monaca Road in Hopewell Township.
 This year, the Center Township family expects to produce about 10,000 gallons of wine.
-Nine varieties of red and white wines are currently available at the store, which features a tasting room and courtyard where patrons can take what they buy and enjoy it outside in warm weather.
-A bottle of wine ranges in price from $8 to $18.
+17 varieties of red and white wines are currently available at the store.
+A bottle of wine ranges in price from $10 to $18.

 Tom’s son, Aaron, is the official winemaker.
 He also maintains the vineyard.
 Other family members, including Aaron’s parents, brother and sister, help out wherever they can.
 Aaron quit his job as an aircraft mechanic in Georgia several years ago to return home and start the winemaking business.
 It is a craft that has been handed down for 200 years in the Glatz family, which has its roots in winemaking regions of Germany.
 “People ask me when I started making wine,” Tom Glatz said.
 “I tell them I’ve always made wine, and my family’s been making it for 200 years.”
 Aaron, 29, has been making it for as long as he can remember.
 “When I was a kid, I didn’t know I was making wine when I was making wine,” he laughed.
 “We were doing it in the basement.
 For me, this is definitely a lot of fun.”
 But the homemade vintage was exclusively for family consumption.

 The Glatzes began marketing their wine in 2007 when they were licensed by the state and federal governments, a process that took about two years.